anindo78/anindo78/README.md

 - 💬 Ask me about intersection of econometrics, statistics and machine learning
 - 📫 How to reach me: @anindo78 on Twitter
 - 😄 Pronouns: He/Him
-- ⚡ Superpower: I procrastinate
+- ⚡ Superpower: I dream big to achieve big

 ---